kylefmohr/pysky/README.md

 Out[7]: 'Todd'
 ```

+This library is fairly minimalist and expects the user to refer to the [official API reference](https://docs.bsky.app/docs/category/http-reference) for endpoint and parameter names.
+Parameter names will be passed through to the API, so the right form and capitalization must be provided.

+The library handles passing the values provided in `params` as a query string for GET requests and as a json body for POST requests.
+Binary data (e.g. image uploads) should be passed as the `data` argument to `BskyClient.post`.

+A `hostname` argument to `bsky.get` and `bsky.post` must be provided when the default value of `bsky.social` is not appropriate.

+Refer to the source of the `call` method to see other arguments and behaviors. https://github.com/tfederman/pysky/blob/ea359c7940414ab95d6dd14e1bfd4f1c0dfcf123/pysky/client.py#L166-L177

+### Session Management

 Behind the scenes, the BskyClient constructor checks the database for the most recent cached session, an accessJwt/refreshJwt pair serialized to the table bsky_session.
 If none exist, a session is created and serialized to the table.

 If a session is found in the database, the Bluesky API is not called to establish a new session.
 If on the first (or any subsequent) use of this session the API responds with an `ExpiredToken` error, a new session is established and saved to bsky_session.
 The API call is automatically repeated with the new token.

-You can also call bsky.post for endpoints that require it.
+You can also call `bsky.post` for endpoints that require it.
 This code will create a post from your account:

 ```python
 from datetime import datetime, timezone